-Just like traditional on-site bookkeepers, virtual bookkeepers manage day-to-day financial tasks like recording transactions, reconciling bank and credit card accounts, and processing payroll.
+Like traditional on-site bookkeepers, virtual bookkeepers manage day-to-day financial tasks like recording transactions, reconciling bank and credit card accounts, and processing payroll.

 As with any person or service you’d consider hiring to help manage your business finances, it’s important to be sure the person's work is reliable, accurate, timely, and comprehensive.

-You can hire a remote bookkeeper as a full-time or part-time employee of your company, outsource the work to an independent contractor or freelancer, or streamline your finances with a remote bookkeeping service.
+You can hire a remote bookkeeper as a full-time or part-time employee, outsource the work to an independent contractor or freelancer, or streamline your finances with a remote bookkeeping service.

 For example, startups with venture capital funding may need to provide monthly updates to avoid delinquency.
 Accurate reporting is crucial, but if a business cannot find in-office financial experts who have experience with monthly reporting requirements, they may have trouble creating accurate reports on a steady timeline.

 While most companies have gone digital, paper-based accounting remains surprisingly common.
 About 25% of small businesses still use manual accounting methods (with no digital component).
-Paper-only bookkeeping is time consuming and increases the risk of human error, but for some organizations, switching to digital bookkeeping may seem impractical.
-For example, if your business receives a large number of physical invoices, you might assume that digitizing those documents would create a bottleneck.
-That’s not the case — provided that you’re working with the right tools.
+Paper-only bookkeeping is time-consuming and increases the risk of human error, but switching to digital bookkeeping may seem impractical for some organizations,

-Virtual bookkeeping is a good fit for businesses that are willing and able to go paperless and use cloud services to replace the need for physical paper invoices and receipts.
-Countless resources are available, including Bill.com to manage paperless billing and invoicing, Expensify to manage employee reimbursements, and new banking and credit card companies like Brex with built-in receipt management tools and paperless statements.
+There are also countless resources to help you move your business’s back office into the cloud — Bill.com to manage paperless billing and invoicing, Quickbooks Online*, Expensify to manage employee reimbursements, and new banking and credit card companies like Brex with built-in receipt management tools and paperless statements.

-As long as your team is comfortable working with online tools, your business is a good candidate for virtual bookkeeping.
+If your team is comfortable working with online tools, your business is a good candidate for virtual bookkeeping.
 However, there are some types of businesses that find remote services particularly beneficial:

 As the number of customers and financial transactions your business deals with increases, so will the complexity and hours of bookkeeping support you need.
 Fast-growing startups will require more hours from their finance teams, and leaders need to know that their teams are maximizing tax credits, R&D credits, and other programs that facilitate future growth.

 With on-site bookkeeping, you’re limited by the availability of bookkeepers in your area and the space in your office for new team members to work.
 An experienced remote bookkeeping service has the bandwidth to take on extra work as and when you need it, with no worries about finding new hires or adapting your office space.

-A bookkeeper who understands the financial reports (at minimum, monthly financial statements including Profit & Loss or Income Statement, Balance Sheet, and Cash Flow Statement) and tax requirements for your industry will process your bookkeeping work with speed and accuracy, and make sure you’re not leaving money on the table.
-It can be hard to find someone with the right bookkeeping experience who lives within commuting distance of your workplace, particularly if your business has an unconventional business model or is part of a niche industry.
+A bookkeeper who understands your industry’s basic monthly financial reports (Profit & Loss or Income Statement, Balance Sheet, and Cash Flow Statement) and tax requirements will work quickly and accurately.
+But, it can be hard to find someone with the right bookkeeping experience who lives within commuting distance of your workplace, particularly if you have an unconventional business model or are part of a niche industry.

-This is especially advantageous for cryptocurrency start-ups and other organizations with complex or industry-specific reporting requirements.
+This is especially advantageous for cryptocurrency startups and other organizations with complex or industry-specific reporting requirements.
 Virtual bookkeeping provides access to bookkeepers with relevant experience, ensuring that your business receives applicable guidance.

 If your business has multiple workspaces, in-person bookkeeping professionals can be an inefficient solution.
 Having a single bookkeeper who covers all your offices means lots of time wasted traveling rather than working on the books, but hiring a bookkeeper for each location is a significant expense.

-With Zeni’s Bookkeeping Plan, you get accurate, up-to-date books, and a service that is 10 times faster than other bookkeeping options thanks to Zeni’s AI-powered processes.
-The Zeni dashboard gives you 24/7 access to real-time financial data and key startup metrics, including your net burn, cash on hand, and cash zero date, so you can get the insights you need instantly and at no extra cost.
+Zeni is a full-service finance firm that handles all your bookkeeping, accounting, and CFO needs remotely.
+With Zeni’s Full Service Plan, you get accurate, up-to-date books at a 10x faster rate than other bookkeeping options thanks to Zeni’s AI-powered processes.
+The Zeni dashboard gives you access to real-time financial data and key startup metrics, including your net burn, cash on hand, and zero cash date, so you always have the insights you need.